ritvikmath/jekyll-now/_posts/2016-7-23-SwipeBlackMarket.md

 This post is very clear to a human but very hard for a computer to understand for a few reasons:

 * Even for a human, just reading the first part is a bit confusing.
-That is, if we just read up to: "...los angeles california" we are not really use if this person is in need of swipes at at bplate (a dining hall) at 1pm or will be selling swipes at bplate at 1pm.
+That is, if we just read up to: "...los angeles california" we are not really sure if this person is in need of swipes at at bplate (a dining hall) at 1pm or will be selling swipes at bplate at 1pm.
 We might lean towards selling
 * After reading the latter half of the post, it is clear to a human that this person is raising money for their friend's project and thus must be selling swipes, as we might have suspected.
 But, this is a very very special case and a computer will find it very hard to pick up on this nuance.
 For this reason, posts such as these are tagged neither with a 'b' for buyer or 's' for seller but rather  with an 'n' for 'not sure', in order to avoid misclassification.

 # Whew.
 Enough of all the words, let's see some graphs!